JHenzi/OrcaRewardDashboard/README.md

 **What This Means for You:**
 - **Make Informed Decisions**: See which signals have historically been profitable
 - **Trust the Data**: Know if RSI buy signals actually lead to price increases
-- **Compare Strategies**: Compare RSI signals vs Bandit recommendations
 - **Continuous Improvement**: As more signals are tracked, reliability metrics become more accurate

 **Example:** If RSI Buy signals show a 65% win rate with an average +2.3% return over 24 hours, you can confidently act on those signals.
-If Bandit Sell signals show only 40% win rate, you might want to be more cautious.
+If RSI Sell signals show only 40% win rate, you might want to be more cautious.

 > **Note:** Price prediction and contextual bandit features have been deprecated.
 See [DEPRECATED.md](DEPRECATED.md) for historical information.